 When woodworking plans call for cutting curves in thick stock, typically the tool of choice is the band saw.
 Band saws can be easily adjusted to accommodate most thicknesses of stock, and the blade stays straight throughout the cut (a challenge when cutting thick stock with some other tools).
 However, if you don't have access to a band saw, or you need to make an interior cut (on the inside of a piece of stock, rather then cutting from the edge), there are a few different tools you can turn to.
 Each has its advantages and limitations.

 Coping saws are special handsaws that cut very tight curves, usually in thinner stock, like trim molding.
-But they'll work in a pinch for outside (from the edge) cuts on reasonably thick stock; say, up to 2 or even 3 inches thick.
+But they'll work in a pinch for outside (from the edge) cuts on reasonably thick stock; say, up to two or even three inches thick.
 Coping saws offer precise control, allowing you to nibble away the wood at your own speed.

 Reciprocating saws are designed for demolition, not for woodworking, but for rough cuts in heavy stock, like landscape timbers or thick joists, they'll get the job done.
 The trick is to keep the blade speed up but advance the tool slowly, to prevent the jarring bouncing effect so familiar with these beastly tools.
 Just be careful not the let the blade overheat and burn the wood.
 Use a wood blade with a narrow profile that will allow for sharper curves.